highrisedigital/wpbroadbean/readme.txt

 2. Single job edit post screen

 == Changelog ==

+= 2.0.8 =
+* Application form php warnings with WP_DEBUG on are not removed on the application form page
+* Adds a message input to the application form so that applicants can add notes to their applications
+* Enables additional file types to be uploaded other than PDFs through the addition of filterable allowed file types on the application form

 = 2.0.7 =
 * Addition of a action hook with fires after a job has been added by the plugin.
 This allows for developer to trigger actions once a job is added such as clearing search cache in searching plugins.